 ESP - English for Specific Purposes – This field is most commonly associated with Adult ESL education, and is often taught at the university level.

-Teaching international students will present new and exciting challenges – and is also highly rewarding.
-In addition to providing high-quality education to students in need, international teachers also learn new things about cultures – and subsequently – new things about themselves.
-Click here for more information about careers in International Relations.
+Teaching international students will present new and exciting challenges, and is also highly rewarding.
+In addition to providing high-quality education to students in need, international teachers also learn new things about cultures, and subsequently, new things about themselves.

 Because many different schools offer Masters of Arts in Teaching TESOL programs, the prerequisite coursework prospective instructors must complete varies by institution.
 Still, regardless of which establishment a candidate chooses to attend, all programs have a similar minimum level of required coursework: Courses in linguistics, English literature, and the English language at a level of 300 or higher completed with a grade of B- or better are common prerequisites.
 A variety of specific courses on pedagogy may also be required before core courses can be taken.